 Heavy Duty Bug Out Bags

 You do NOT need a heavy duty military bag for a bug out bag, at least not when you are creating your first one.
-Any backpack or gym bag will work.
+Any backpack or duffel bag will work.

 But when it’s time to upgrade, you will want to look at military bags that are designed for survival situations.
 Look at the various options carefully and decide what is required for your needs.